-Built in 1997, atop Santa Monica Hills in Los Angeles, the Getty Center became a symbol of large scale modernist public architecture as soon as it opened.
-Five interconnected pavilions clad in Italian Travertine stone house the Getty Museum and other programs of the Getty Trust.
-The design relies upon the natural topography as well as formal interplay of geometries.
+Built in 1997, atop Santa Monica Hills in Los Angeles, the Getty Center became a symbol of large scale public architecture as soon as it opened.
+Five interconnected pavilions clad in Italian Travertine stone house the Getty Museum.
+The design relies upon natural topography as well as formal interplay of geometries.
 It is the American Acropolis in its grandeur and ambition.

 The Getty Center

 The Getty Center is one of my favorite places to visit in Los Angeles.
-The museum, galleries and public amenities offer plenty opportunities for education, contemplation, and amusement.
-The interplay of outdoor and indoor spaces and Southern California Sun add to the magic.
+The museum, galleries and public amenities offer plenty of opportunities for education, contemplation, and amusement.
+The interplay of outdoor and indoor spaces under the Southern California Sun add to the magic.
 Much like the Acropolis in Greece, the Getty Center is an American Acropolis built to last for time immemorial.